wirecard/woocommerce-ee/wirecard-woocommerce-extension/readme.txt

 4. Wirecard Transaction Detailview for Post-Processing Operations

 == Changelog ==
-- Update SEPA mandate confirmation text
+- Update SEPA mandate closing of the popup
-- Update handling of post-processing operations for Guaranteed Invoice
-- Enforce 35 character limit for SEPA mandate IDs
-- Prevent order state from changing from processing to awaiting
+- Strip HTML tags in product name and short descrition